mhadam/snowplow.wiki-fork/setup-guide/6-analyze-your-data/Getting-started-with-Looker.md

 Then click the **Done** next to **MODELS** on the left hand menu.

 Now we need to populate each of the models files.
 The YAML definitions to populate them can be found [here, on our Github repo][looker-yamls-on-snowplow-repo].
-Copy the contents of each file in the repo to the corresponding file in Looker, making sure to copy the contents of the `snowplow.lookerml` file into the topmost file in your model.
-Save each model.
+Copy the contents of each file in the repo to the corresponding file in Looker.

 You are now ready to [explore your data in Looker](#exploring-your-data)!